Tips and Guidelines for Creating and Organizing a Strong, Effective Teaching Portfolio

 - Organization for your binder.
 A few simple details will give your portfolio a professional look.
 I've outlined my organization suggestions below.

 Make sure that you follow any guidelines given for the information that you need to include on your cover.

 Create a tab for each standard or criterion.
 I’ve shown pictures of the tabs that I used for my standard license portfolio (with Standard [Number] tabs) and my graduate portfolio (standards with names).

 For each artifact I included, I created a page with the standard and a short explanation of the artifact.
 Your portfolio guidelines may suggest otherwise, but all of the portfolios that I’ve created have stressed SHORT explanations.
-I’ve never written one that’s more than 2 sentences long.
+I’ve never written one that’s more than two sentences long.

 Hole punching is sufficient for most artifacts.
 You can put all pages into plastic sleeves, but most likely this is not necessary.
 Again, check your guidelines, but I’ve never had to do this.
 I pasted my photos on cardstock and then laminated or covered them with contact paper.
 I only put booklets or handouts that were not easy to punch into sleeves.
 I've included one example above of a Velcro lesson material that I photocopied for my portfolio.

 How I’ve had to present my portfolios have varied quite a bit.
 I presented my student teaching portfolio to two of my professors.
 I had to dress up and spend 10–15 minutes discussing all of my artifacts.
 Then they had 10–15 minutes to ask me questions and give feedback.
 My standard teaching license portfolio presentation was very informal.
 My principal looked through it with me for 10 minutes and signed the appropriate paperwork.
 I actually didn’t have to present my graduate portfolio.
 My student teaching adviser looked through it on her own time and then gave me feedback.
 My best advice with the presentation is to find out what is expected ahead of time and make sure that you’re prepared for that situation.